Description

 Course Description:

 Starting with the Foundational Literary Period and ending in the Postmodern Era, this class covers all the major writers and poets in American literature.
-Students will read novels, a play, short stories, and poetry that reflect the ideas, struggles, and achievements of the last 400 years.
+Students will read novels, a play, short stories, essays, and poetry that reflect the ideas, struggles, and achievements of the last 400 years.
 Students will be expected to write several essays and take semester tests.
 (Familiarity with writing academic essays MLA format is helpful.
 If your student is in 9th grade, we recommend taking our High School English/Literature and Composition course first.)

 Prerequisites: